oasis-open/openc2-jadn-software/Data/OSCAL/README.md

       "$id": "#assembly_oscal-catalog_catalog",
       "type": "object",
 ```
+### Contrasts

-*A significant distinction between JADN and Metaschema is the definition of fields only as members
+* A significant distinction between JADN and Metaschema is the definition of fields only as members
 of an assembly, bringing the ability to define the multiplicity characteristics of fields within the
-assembly.*
+assembly.

+* The work-in-progress (many errors to be fixed) module [out.jidl](out.jidl) illustrates what a JADN IM
+would look like.
+It is currently ~200 lines, vs. 1451 lines for the
+[JSON Schema](../../Schemas/Metaschema/oscal_catalog_schema_1.1.0.json) from which it was generated.

 ## Recommendations

 1. Assign a referencable name (e.g., "Catalog") to each defined Metaschema type, uniform in format
 and within a single identifier set.
 This would allow fields to uniformly reference both flags and assemblies
 by name.
+2. Adopt naming conventions for assembly/flag names (e.g. PascalCase, Train-Case) and field names
+(e.g., camelCase, snake_case) for each specific Information Model (e.g. OSCAL)

 ## References